hapax/hapax.github.io/assets/chandra.md

 But once a star runs low on fuel, gravity begins to win, and the fate of the star depends on its mass $M$ before collapse:
-- *White dwarf.* If the star is less than $10$ suns heavy ($M < 10 M_\odot$), it will contract to a point where the electrons in the remaining nuclear fuel form a Fermi gas to excellent approximation, and electron degeneracy pressure prevents further collapse.
+- *White dwarf.* If the star is less than $10$ suns heavy ($M < 10 M_\odot$), it will contract until the degeneracy pressure of the electrons in unspent nuclear fueld stops the collapse.
 - *Neutron star.* If the star is between $10$ and $20$ solar masses ($10 M_\odot < M  30 M_\odot$), electron degeneracy pressure is not
   strong enough to prevent collapse, and instead, electrons are